AndreyYagafarov/100DoC_Course_Projects/README.md

 Day 82 -

 Day 83 - (Python scripting) a text-based version of the tic-tac-toe game playable in the command line by two players.
-The final solution is implemented via simple functional (not object-oriented) script
+The final solution is implemented via simple functional (not object-oriented) script.

 Day 84 -